IlliaPlaksa/TaskManager/README.md

 ```bash
 ./client --help
 ```
-to show available start options.
+to show available start options of client.

 ### Server deployment in Docker
 Repository contains `Dockerfile` to compile `Docker image` for server deployment.